Wells County, North Dakota

 Wells County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 3,982.
-Its county seat is Fessenden.
+As of the 2020 census, the population was 3,982, and was estimated to be 3,803 in 2024.
+The county seat is Fessenden and the largest city is Harvey.

 History

 The Dakota Territory legislature created the county on January 4, 1873.
 Its government was not organized at that time, nor was it attached for administrative or judicial purposes to another county.
 It was named Gingras County; this name continued until February 26, 1881, when the name was changed to Wells County, named for Edward Payson Wells, a Jamestown banker, early promoter of the James River Valley, and member of the legislature in 1881.

 The county government was organized on August 28, 1884, with Sykeston as the county seat.
 In 1894 the county seat was transferred to Fessendon.
-The county boundary was altered in 1883 when a parcel was transferred to Foster County, and again in 1885 when it received land from Foster County.
+The county boundary was altered in 1883 when a parcel was transferred to Foster County and again in 1885 when it received land from Foster County.
 Its boundary has remained unchanged since 1885.

 The center of population of North Dakota is located in the extreme southeastern corner of Wells County, about 9 mi southeast of Sykeston.

 Geography

 The James River flows east-northeasterly through Wells County.
 The county terrain consists of rolling hills with occasional protuberances, dotted with lakes and ponds in its SW portion.
-The terrain slopes to the east and north; its highest point is a protuberance near the southwestern corner, at 2,182' (665m) ASL.
-Ihe county has a total area of 1290.289 sqmi, of which 1270.533 sqmi is land and 19.756 sqmi (1.5%) is water.
+The terrain slopes to the east and north; its highest point is a protuberance near the southwestern corner, at 2,182 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1290.289 sqmi, of which 1270.533 sqmi is land and 19.756 sqmi (1.53%) is water.
+It is the 23rd largest county in North Dakota by total area.